 Frequently Asked Questions About Car Accidents in Orlando, FL

-Do I Need a Lawyer after a Car Accident in Florida?
+Do I Need to Hire a Car Accident Attorney?

 While you will never be required to hire a lawyer for legal matters, we strongly recommend you work with an attorney during your Florida car accident case.
 This is primarily because there is a significant risk of accidentally misrepresenting yourself without appropriate legal representation.
 Your attorney can help ensure you are represented fairly and favorably, which helps maintain the compensatory value of your case.

 You can win compensation for your attorney fees and legal services in addition to your other losses.
 This means the liable parties will most likely cover your payments, and you won’t have to pay out of pocket.
-Our car accident lawyers also offer free consultations and work on a contingency fee basis, meaning you don’t pay us unless you win your case.
-Working with a lawyer helps mitigate risk, protect your financial stability, and improve your odds of success.
+Our Orlando car accident lawyers also offer free consultations and work on a contingency fee basis, meaning you don’t pay us unless you win your case.
+Working with an Orlando car accident lawyer helps mitigate risk, protect your financial stability, and improve your odds of success.

 How do you calculate pain and suffering in a car accident?